Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: Discussion and Outlook

 \section{Discussion and Outlook}

-We have shown that a single lattice DPRM transfer-matrix ensemble provides a compact realization of the canonical $(1+1)$-dimensional KPZ one-point subclass structure.
-The central object is the random product matrix $W(t)=T(t)T(t-1)\cdots T(1), $ from which polymer partition sums and free energies are obtained by boundary contraction.
-Within this framework, geometry does not require distinct stochastic evolutions; instead, it is encoded algebraically through different contractions of the same random matrix product.
-Point-to-point, point-to-line, stationary, and half-space settings are realized by varying only the boundary vectors or endpoint summations while keeping the bulk disorder ensemble fixed.
+We have shown numerically that a common lattice DPRM transfer-matrix framework provides a compact realization of the canonical $(1+1)$-dimensional KPZ one-point subclass structure.
+The central full-space object is the matrix $W(t)=T(t)T(t-1)\cdots T(1)$.
+Point-to-point and point-to-line partition sums are obtained by different endpoint contractions of this product.
+The stationary construction uses a Brownian-weighted initial vector, while the half-space construction changes only the transfer rule at the absorbing boundary.
+Thus all four cases share the same bulk disorder ensemble and local bulk dynamics, with geometry encoded by endpoint contractions, boundary data, or the boundary constraint.

 For the canonical endpoint observables, our numerics reproduce the expected $t^{1/3}$ free-energy fluctuation scaling and yield one-point distributions that are in good agreement with the corresponding universal benchmarks.
 The droplet and flat contractions approach Tracy--Widom GUE and GOE, respectively; the half-space construction yields behavior consistent with Tracy–Widom GSE; and a Brownian-weighted contraction provides an effective realization of the Baik–Rains stationary subclass.
 Taken together, these results show that geometry-dependent KPZ one-point subclasses can be organized directly at the level of a finite-dimensional matrix--product ensemble.